phiresky/masters-thesis/content/3_related_work.md

 trying to find and "catch" the agents of the other team.
-@{https://arxiv.org/abs/2107.12808} create a generic physics-based world and a system to automatically generate cooperative and adversarial tasks like _Hide and Seek_ and _Capture the Flag_ within this world then train agents to be able to solve multiple tasks in this world.
+@{https://arxiv.org/abs/2107.12808} create a generic physics-based world and a system to automatically generate cooperative and adversarial tasks like _Hide and Seek_ and _Capture the Flag_ within this world, then train agents to be able to solve multiple tasks in this world.
 They then show their agents generalize to be able to solve unseen tasks.